pouretrebelle/chareads.com/content/books/2017/06/08-kafka-shore/index.md

 isbn13: 9780099494096

 summary: |
-  This is an alternate cover edition of ISBN 13: 9780099458326 The opening pages of a Haruki Murakami novel can be like the view out an airplane window onto tarmac.
-But at some point between page three and fifteen—it's page thirteen in Kafka On The Shore—the deceptively placid narrative lifts off, and you find yourself breaking through clouds at a tilt, no longer certain where the plane is headed or if the laws of flight even apply.
-Joining the rich literature of runaways, Kafka On The Shore follows the solitary, self-disciplined schoolboy Kafka Tamura as he hops a bus from Tokyo to the randomly chosen town of Takamatsu, reminding himself at each step that he has to be "the world's toughest fifteen-year-old."
-He finds a secluded private library in which to spend his days—continuing his impressive self-education—and is befriended by a clerk and the mysteriously remote head librarian, Miss Saeki, whom he fantasizes may be his long-lost mother.
-Meanwhile, in a second, wilder narrative spiral, an elderly Tokyo man named Nakata veers from his calm routine by murdering a stranger.
-An unforgettable character, beautifully delineated by Murakami, Nakata can speak with cats but cannot read or write, nor explain the forces drawing him toward Takamatsu and the other characters.
+  Kafka Tamura runs away from home at fifteen, under the shadow of his father's dark prophesy.
+The aging Nakata, tracker of lost cats, who never recovered from a bizarre childhood affliction, finds his pleasantly simplified life suddenly turned upside down.
+As their parallel odysseys unravel, cats converse with people; fish tumble from the sky; a ghost-like pimp deploys a Hegel-spouting girl of the night; a forest harbours soldiers apparently un-aged since World War II.
+There is a savage killing, but the identity of both victim and killer is a riddle - one of many which combine to create an elegant and dreamlike masterpiece.

 rating5: 3
 rating7: 3

 readDates: [[2017-05-28, 2017-06-08]]
 dateRated: 2017-06-08
 dateReviewed: 2017-06-08

+tags:
-tags: [type-fiction, form-paperback, genre-magical-realism, translated]
+  [type-fiction, form-paperback, genre-magical-realism, translated, loc-japan]
 ---

 This took a downward turn for me about half way through, I feel like the flagrant Murakami style was a double-edged sword.
-I made a video explaining my opinions, commonly known as a 'review'.